 Anne Wojtak is an adjunct faculty at the University of Toronto in the Institute of Health Policy, Management, and Evaluation where she is co-teaches the Masters in Health Science course “Theory and Practice of Strategic Planning and Management in Health Sciences” and partners with the iCoach (Implementing Integrated Care for Older Adults with Complex Health Needs) Research Team to deliver Masterclasses on Integrated Care.
 Dr. Wojtak also frequently guest lectures in courses related to health care quality, performance measurement and policy.
-She has presented at dozens of conferences on topics related to corporate strategy, performance management, ethics, change management, patient safety, accountability, and patient experience and has also published articles on a number of these themes.
+She has presented at dozens of conferences on topics related to integrated care, corporate strategy, performance management, ethics, change management, patient safety, accountability, and patient experience and has also published articles on a number of these themes.

-Ms Wojtak’s current research is focused on public reporting of health performance information.
-The research question for her doctoral dissertation is ‘How can we evaluate the impact of third-party public reporting on quality improvement for health care in Ontario, Canada?’.
+Dr. Wojtak’s own research has focused on public reporting of health performance information.
+The research question for her doctoral dissertation was ‘How can we evaluate the impact of third-party public reporting on quality improvement for health care in Ontario, Canada?’.

 Additional Recent Publications